wiflore/Blog-stories/Airbnb Seattle and Boston/Readme.md

 xgboost library is required

 2. Project Motivation .
-Begin building a data science portfolio that shows my ability to effectively communicate technical results.
-I start with Airbnb seattle and Boston as is suggested by the Data Science Udacity Nanodegree.

 This is an approach of the power of machine learning combined with business data gathering strategy that will make you think again about   the importance of data and why the skills to analyze it is changing the world.
+Here are the results.

+Which are the most importante features that influnce prices?
+Boston and Seattle have similarities when we talk about the most important features to determine prices.
+Both cities have the type of room and #bedrooms as the more important attributes that influence prices.

+Which categories of ammenities are more connected with price and review score?
+Cable TV is the most important ammenity in Seattle and Boston!.
+However in Boston the people are willing to pay more for elevetor and air conditioning.
+While in Seattle is more appreciated that the place is family/kid friendly and that the place has pets.
+Regarding to review score, type of host and surprisly wireless conection has and big influence on the score.

-Here are a couple of questions to contrast Boston and Seattle Airbnb business: How does a neighborhood help to determine the price formation?
+How neighborhood helps to determine the price formation?
+There is a strong relationship between the location of the neighborhood, price and review score.
+Most fancy places obtain better scores.
+But, what are the reason?
+Do they offer a better service? or it just the happiness of the customer to be in that place.
+Those could be interesting questions for the marketing research department.

 Which are the relationship between neighborhood and review score?
-Which are the most important features that influence prices?
-Which categories of amenities are more connected with price and review score?
+For me, it is a surprise that the score is highly influenced by the neighborhood.
+I mean what happened about the kindness of the host.
+Apparently, the happiness of the customer is more related to the place that he/her stay.
+It sounds logic.

 3. File Descriptions
 source/The power of machine learning to business-Applying ML to Airbnb by William F.ipynb - Notebook with detailed analysis